Module Lattice Security (Part II): Module Lattice Reduction via Optimal Sign Selection: Conclusions

 \section{Conclusions}

-We extended the CDPR quantum attack from ideal to module lattices over $2^k$-th cyclotomic rings.
-Our base algorithm (Theorem \ref{T:base}) achieves the bound $\|\sigma(\mathbf{v})\|_2\le\sqrt{C}\cdot \gamma_{\rm CDPR}\cdot\det(\sigma(M))^{1/(dn)}$ under a $C$-balance hypothesis on the input basis, equivalent to Hermite factor $\exp(\tO(\sqrt n))$ and matching CDPR for $d=1$.
-The balance hypothesis holds for bases sampled from the MLWE distribution with $C=O(1)$ (Lemma \ref{lem:mlwe-balance}), and can be enforced on worst-case inputs by algebraic LLL preprocessing.
-The key algorithmic idea is to apply CDPR independently to each of the $d$ rank-1 submodules $M_i=M\cap K\tilde{\mathbf{b}}_i$ and return the shortest of the resulting candidates; the power-mean inequality converts the per-line bound into a geometric-mean quantity matching the module determinant.
+We extended the CDPR's quantum attack from ideal to module lattices over $2^k$-th cyclotomic rings.
+Our algorithm (Theorem \ref{T:base}) achieves the bound $\|\sigma(\mathbf{v})\|_2\le\sqrt{C} \gamma\det(\sigma(M))^{1/(dn)}$ under a $C$-balance hypothesis on the input basis, equivalent to Hermite factor $\exp(\tO(\sqrt n))$ and matching CDPR's factor for $d=1$.
+The key algorithmic idea is to apply CDPR's algorithm independently to each of the $d$ rank-1 submodules $M_i=M\cap K\tilde{\mathbf{b}}_i$ and return the shortest of the resulting candidates.